Updated May 24, 2023

-Below are the Top 6 differences between Cassandra vs MySQL:
+Below are the Top 6 differences between Cassandra and MySQL:

 Key Differences Between Cassandra vs MySQL

-In this article, we will look at the key differences between these two databases, which will help you figure out which database to use.
+This article will look at the key differences between these two databases, which will help you determine which database to use.

 Type of database

 Cassandra is a NoSQL database.
-It was developed by the Apache Software Foundation.
+The Apache Software Foundation developed it.
 It was released in 2008.
-NoSQL(Not only SQL) databases were developed in response to the shortcomings faced by relational database management systems and to meet the demands of modern software development.
-NoSQL databases support a wide range of data which includes key-value, document and graph formats.
+NoSQL(Not only SQL) databases were developed in response to the shortcomings of relational database management systems and to meet the demands of modern software development.
+NoSQL databases support a wide range of data, including key-value, document, and graph formats.
 It can store both unstructured and semi-structured data.
-It follows a peer to peer architecture.
+It follows a peer-to-peer architecture.

-MySQL is an open-source Relational Database Management System developed by Oracle which was released in 1995.
-Compared to Cassandra it is quite an old database.
+MySQL is an open-source Relational Database Management System developed by Oracle and released in 1995.
+Compared to Cassandra, it is quite an old database.
 SQL databases support related data stored among different tables.
-MySQL stores structured data(high degree of an organization).
+MySQL stores structured data(high degree of organization).
 Essentially the relational model consists of tables (relations) that can be interlinked by keys common to multiple tables.
 It follows a Master/Slave architecture.

 MySQL provides support for vertical scaling.
 Horizontal scaling is possible with the help of some other approaches like Master/Slave replication and sharding.

 Cassandra was developed with support for both horizontal and vertical scaling.
 Horizontal scaling is possible due to the cluster node model.
 Data is partitioned among different nodes in a cluster.

 2. Data Model